RafalSkolasinski/seldon-experiments/README.md

 # Requirements

-This section need to be expend.
+This section need to be expended.
 Rough list of requirements is as follows:

 * helm v3
 * kind